-In addition, removal, suspension, expulsion, and appeal procedures are posted in a visible location at each school building within the main office and are available upon request.
+In addition, removal, suspension, expulsion and appeal procedures are posted in a visible location at each school building within the main office and are available upon request.

-Regular business meetings of the Columbus Board of Education are held on the first and third Tuesday of each month, generally at 5:30 p.m.
-Meetings of the Board are conducted at the Columbus Education Center, 270 E. State Street, and in schools or other locations with prior announcement.
-Individuals interested in addressing the Board must first sign up by calling the Office of Customer Relations at 614-365-8888, 30-minutes prior to the start of the meeting.
+Regular business meetings of the Columbus Board of Education are held on the first and third Tuesday of each month, at 6:00 p.m.
+Meetings of the Board are conducted at the District's South Administrative Building, 3700 S. High Street, Room 825, and in schools or other locations with prior announcement.
+Individuals interested in addressing the Board must first sign up by calling the Office of Customer Relations at 614-365-8888, by 3:30 p.m. the day of the meeting.